maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 Having a lot of little textures floating around is inefficient.
 This was very much the case in OpenGL, but it's still true in Metal and other SDKs.
 There's a long conversation to be had about that, but it's somewhat moot.
 MapLibre Native uses atlases, so we need to consider them.

 All of these atlases are essentially Texture Atlases.
 That is, a group of individual textures gathered together for efficiency.
 Shaders reference these with a little offset into a larger texture.
-The shaders may not even be a aware of it, I haven't checked.
+The shaders may not even be aware of it, I haven't checked.

 #### The way it is now